Nico Liersch

 Nico Liersch (born 17 July 2000) is a German actor.
 He is best known for his role as Rudy Steiner in the 2013 film The Book Thief.
 He is also known for his work in the German television series Das ist Gut where he played Phillip Greenyard, a caveman without parents.

 Personal life

 Liersch was born on 17 July 2000 in Munich, Germany.
-He is currently resided in Olching.
+He currently resides in Olching.

 Career

 Nico started acting at the age of seven, when he appeared in a McDonald's Happy Meal commercial with Kai Pflaume.
 In 2008, he also appeared in a supporting role in Der Einsturz.